|Grant Program:||Research Grants Focused on NAEP Process Data for Learners with Disabilities|

 Under the FY 2021 competition, IES will support research that uses the restricted-use data from the 2017 eighth grade NAEP mathematics assessment, including the NAEP process data, to examine outcomes for students with disabilities.
 Math achievement levels of eighth grade students on the NAEP are far lower for students with disabilities than for those without disabilities.
 In 2017, only about 9% of students with disabilities scored at NAEP Proficient or above (compared to 38% of students without disabilities) and 69% scored below NAEP Basic (compared to 25% of students without disabilities).
 The program is expected to generate results that will improve the future development and administration of digital learning assessments, identify needed enhancements to mathematics instruction, and highlight areas where further research is needed.

-An NCES First Look report describing the contents of the process data files will be released on the NCES website in late June.
-A link to the report will be posted here when the report is available.
+An NCES First Look report describing the contents of the process data files was released on the NCES website on June 24, 2020.
+The link to the report is available here: https://www.nationsreportcard.gov/process_data/

 Webinars focused on NAEP and using NAEP's process data: IES Webinar Series website.